citp/privacy-policy-historical/y/yo/you/yourdentistryguide.com.md

 Our web server automatically recognizes each visitor's IP address, which can be associated with your Internet service provider.
 This does not provide us with personally identifiable information.

 You can visit our website without revealing any information about yourself.
 Our site does not track, collect, or distribute personal information about you (such as name, address, e-mail address, telephone number, and product preferences) unless you voluntarily input this information, such as when you ask us to e-mail a friend about this site or when you otherwise voluntarily input this information.
-Any information you input will be used by us only as described in the "How we use information" section of this statement.
+Any information you input will be used by us only as described in the “How we use information” section of this statement.

 We use electronic records to compile statistics about how collectively our visitors interact with our website.
 These statistics contain no personal information.
 By voluntarily providing us with information about yourself, you are consenting to our use of it in accordance with this policy.